ppy/osu-wiki/wiki/Similar_Games/en.md

 [osu!catch icon link]: /wiki/shared/Ctb.gif "osu!catch icon"
 [osu!mania icon link]: /wiki/shared/Mania.gif "osu!mania icon"

-# External ports
+# Similar Games

-[Click here to return to Game Modes][Game Modes wikilink]

-Playable ports of osu! game modes.
+Similar games based of osu! game modes.

 One of the criteria below must be satisfied to be allowed here:-

 - It must be able to **read/parse the beatmap** (specifically, `.osu`) files without errors.
 - It must emulate **at least one of the osu! game modes**.

-## Official ports
+## Official variant

-Ports done by the osu! team.
+Variant of one of the game modes done by the osu! team.

 ### iOS